momentohq/public-dev-docs/docs/intro.md

   <meta name="google-site-verification" content="jXAJxglm5PRXRtL0R8kfGf80Xs1WM3IVAwAUPJC23lI" />
 </head>

-Momento Serverless Cache is the world's first truly serverless caching service.
+Momento Cache is the world's first truly serverless caching service.
 It provides instant elasticity, scale-to-zero capability, and blazing-fast performance.
 Gone are the days where you need to choose, manage, and provision capacity.
-With Momento Serverless Cache, you grab the SDK, you get an end point, input a few lines into your code, and you're off and running.
+With Momento Cache, you grab the SDK, you get an end point, input a few lines into your code, and you're off and running.

-## Learn about caching and Momento Serverless Cache
+## Learn about caching and Momento Cache
-In the following pages, you can learn about caching in general and how to use Momento Serverless Cache specifically.
+In the following pages, you can learn about caching in general and how to use Momento Cache specifically.

 - _If you want to quickly get up and running with the Momento CLI_, check out [Getting Started](./getting-started).